ogdtg/tgAPI/README.md

 features <- get_geo_features("erdwarme")
 ```

 You receive a dataset with all possible features.
 Now you can chose a feature you want to get the data from and downlaod it with the `get_geo_data` function.

+**Please note that some features might not be downloadable because they are not Open Government Data, yet**

 ``` r
 geo_data <- get_geo_data(dataset_id = "erdwarme", feature = "Erdwärmesondenbohrungen")